CZ-NIC/knot/doc/reference.rst

 - ``ecdsap256sha256``
 - ``ecdsap384sha384``
 - ``ed25519``
+- ``ed448``

 ..
 NOTE::
-   Ed25519 algorithm is only available when compiled with GnuTLS 3.6.0+.
+   Ed25519 algorithm is only available if compiled with GnuTLS 3.6.0+.

+   Ed448 algorithm is only available if compiled with GnuTLS 3.6.12+ and Nettle 3.6+.

 *Default:* ecdsap256sha256